J.C. Johnson House

-J. C. Johnson House was a historic home located at Muncie, Delaware County, Indiana.
+J. C. Johnson House was a historic home located at Muncie, Indiana.
 It was designed by the noted Fort Wayne architectural firm Grindle & Weatherhogg and built in 1897.
 It is a large 2 1/2-story brick dwelling with Queen Anne and Romanesque Revival style design elements.
 It features a projecting tower, two-story bay constructed of limestone, four slender chimneys, and a slate roof with decorative ridge trim.

+The home is named for its most famous resident, John C. Johnson, a prominent local businessman originally from New York.
+His brother and business partner, Abbott Johnson, founded the Warner Gear Company, which later formed BorgWarner.

 It was added to the National Register of Historic Places in 1982, and was delisted in 2018.
 It is located in the Goldsmith C. Gilbert Historic District.